 Software

-FRESAN Mode Analysis (coming soon)
+FRESAN Mode Analysis (on GitHub)

 The FREquency-SElective ANharmonic Mode Analysis eliminates the need for harmonic and quasi-harmonic approximations in the analysis of molecular vibrations.
 This is of particularly critical for the analysis of highly anharmonic low-frequency vibrations that are thermally excited at room temperature and therefore explore their potential energy surface far beyond a single potential energy minimum.